 What can I do if a login page is insecure?

 If the login page is insecure, check if a secure version exists by adding https:// in front of the website address.
 You can also contact the website administrator and ask them to secure the connection.
+Otherwise, it is not recommended that you submit any information through the page.

 About insecure pages

+Insecure pages do not provide secure connections for visitors.
+Instead, they use an unencrypted connection (HTTP) and any information shared with these pages is at risk.
 Pages that need to transmit private information (such as credit cards, personal information and passwords) need to have a secure connection to help prevent attackers from stealing your information.

 Tip: A secure connection will have "HTTPS" in the address bar, along with a gray lock icon"HTTPS" in the address bar, along with a lock icon .
-Pages that don’t transmit any private information can have an unencrypted connection (HTTP).
+Pages that don’t transmit any private information can have an unencrypted connection.
 But, it is advised not to enter private information, such as passwords.
 The information you enter can be stolen over this insecure connection.